official-aisensei/the_legend_of_king_alexander/part_1/README.md

 10. He travlled through dense forests, climbed treacherous mountains, and crossed vast deserts.
 11. Along the way, he encountered many challenges.
 12. He faced fierce creatures, treacherous paths, and harsh weather.
-13. But with his courgae and determination, Alexander overcame each obstcle.
+13. But with his courage and determination, Alexander overcame each obstcle.
 14. One night, while resting by a campfire, Alexander was joined by a talking bird.
 15. The bird introdced itself as Oliver and offered to guide Alexander on his journey.
 16. Grateful for the company, Alexander accepted Oliver's help.